Philosophy: Philosophy and Science, BA

 The minimum total course units for graduation in this major is 36.
 Double majors may entail more course units.

-Required: 8 course units in PHIL and 8 course units in either Natural or Social Science, or STSC (was HSSC).
+Required: 8 course units in Philosophy and 8 course units in either Natural or Social Science, or Science, Technology, and Society (STSC, previously HSSC).

 For information about the General Education requirements, please visit the College of Arts & Sciences Curriculum page.

 |Select 1 course in Ethics or Political Philosophy||1|

 |Select 2 courses in Philosophy of Science or Philosophy of Math||2|